-- concerns were expressed about potential shadowing on Rocky Point Park and surrounding areas; - one member expressed concerns that some property owners within the TOD area are not part of the ownership and master planning group, and that this may have potential taxation concerns if OCP designations are changed; - market rental should not be considered as affordable housing; - there is a lack of clarity around the City's goal for employment generation within the TOD Area but there should be a greater focus on employment; - there are concerns that there are currently no metrics to measure how this proposal advances the City's social, cultural, and economic goals, or whether the City is close to reaching its
+- concerns were expressed about potential shadowing on Rocky Point Park and surrounding areas; - one member expressed concerns that some property owners within the TOD area are not part of the ownership and master planning group, and that this may have potential taxation concerns; - market rental should not be considered as affordable housing; - there is a lack of clarity in the City's goal for the development, in particular with regards to employment generation which requires more focus; - there are concerns that there are currently no metrics to measure whether the proposal is close to reaching the City's goals;

-- population targets given the anticipated population arising from Coronation Park and Woodland Park: - small, unique, and locally-owned businesses and creative enterprises, rather than chain businesses, should be encouraged to thrive in this development, and there are concerns about their viability due to rent requirements; and - there is a need to ensure that a diversity of business uses (industrial and retail) can afford to operate in this area by way of maximum rents based on the Tri-City average cost for different business types.
+- some foundational information necessary to effectively evaluate this proposal is missing; and - small, unique, and locally-owned businesses and creative enterprises, rather than chain businesses, should be encouraged to thrive in this development, and there are concerns about their viability due to rent requirements; and - there is a need to ensure that a diversity of business uses (industrial and retail) can afford to operate in this area by way of maximum rents based on the Tri-City average cost for different business types.

-THAT the meeting be extended by one hour.
+Moved, seconded, and CARRIED THAT the meeting be extended by one hour.